Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

 	  ...
 ```

-Which makes it vulnerable to command injection since it isn't sanitized, and we can use following payloads for command injection:
+This makes it vulnerable to command injection since the input isn't sanitized.
+We can use the following payloads for command injection:
 - `__import__('os').system('<CMD>')`
 - `__import__('os').popen('<CMD>').read()`
 - `etc`

 ### PoC & Exploit
-I got a nice little exploit for this here: https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection
+I found a nice little exploit for this here: [Exploit for Searchor 2.4.0 - Arbitrary CMD Injection](https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection).

-All I did was cloned the repo and ran the `exploit.sh` PoC Script they have gave to us.
-I ran the following command and I had netcat listening on port 1337 as well.
+All I did was clone the repository and run the `exploit.sh` proof-of-concept script they provided.
+I ran the following command while also having netcat listening on port 1337.
 ![](assets/Pasted%20image%2020241026100435.png)

-After the script executes I see a reverse shell of user `svc` pops up in our listener and we also get our `user.txt` flag here.
+After the script executes, I see a reverse shell of the user `svc` pop up in our listener, and we also obtain our `user.txt` flag.

 ![](assets/Pasted%20image%2020241026100554.png)